 Tension and pace are the next most crucial items in the writer’s armoury.
 It doesn’t matter how vital your subject matter, or how brilliant your writing style, if you don’t have tension in your story, and if it doesn’t move with pace, your readers will get bored or frustrated, and (writer’s worst nightmare) might even give up.

 Let’s look at those two things – tension and pace – in order.

 TENSION – Or one might call it suspense.
 This doesn’t mean that every work must necessarily be a murder mystery or a fast action thriller.
 The suspense may be emotional (Jane Austen), intellectual (John Fowles), political (C.P.
-Snow), legal (John Grisham), sexual (Jilly Cooper), psychological (Kasuo Ishiguro), philosophical (Ayn Rand), or any other interpretation of the word.
+Snow), legal (John Grisham), sexual (E.L.
+James), psychological (Kasuo Ishiguro), philosophical (Ayn Rand), or any other interpretation of the word.
 The reader must WANT TO KNOW WHAT IS GOING TO HAPPEN.

 This means your work must contain elements of what one might call the three C’s.